chisness/pokercamp/_posts/2021-02-03-the-cfr-algorithm.md

 The benefit of Monte Carlo CFR is that it uses sampling to make quicker updates to the game tree, even though these updates may be noisy, in practice they are much faster than the precise and slow updates of the vanilla implementation.
 Memory requirements remain the same as in vanilla CFR since the same information is being stored.

-In practice, this means updating the counterfactual value equation with a 1/q(z) factor to define the probability of sampling a particular terminal history z.
-Also the summation is defined only for the information set when z is in the sample and passes through the information set I on the way to z.
+In practice, this means updating the counterfactual value equation with a $$ 1/q(z) $$ factor to define the probability of sampling a particular terminal history z.
+Also the summation is defined only for the information set when $$ z $$ is in the sample and passes through the information set $$ I $$ on the way to $$ z$$.
 It can be shown that the sampled counterfactual values are equivalent in expectation to the vanilla version, meaning that MCCFR also will be guaranteed to converge to a Nash equilibrium.

 An issue arises with sampling that when taking the average strategy, all nodes may not have been sampled equal times.
 This can be addressed in two ways, each of which